-Whether you're just getting started growing marijuana or working in the industry, you will find plenty of useful information and resources in our guide to consolidate your weed growing knowledge.Let’s grow cannabis!
+Whether you're just getting started growing marijuana or already working in the industry, you'll find plenty of useful information and resources in our guide to take your weed growing to the next level.Let’s grow cannabis!

 Homegrowing Map of the USA

-Before you even get to grow your own weed, find out whether growing weed is allowed in your state.
-Our interactive map of home weed growing reveals in which states cannabis homegrowing is allowed.
+Before you can grow your own weed, you need to find out whether growing is even allowed in your state.
+Our interactive map of home weed growing show in which states cannabis homegrowing is allowed.

 hover the state and click on it